TrevorBuchanan/AgAIDResearch/README.md

  - Soil temperature depth: Inches
  - Plant height: Inches
  - Plot area: Square feet
+ - IoT: Internet of Things

+## Project progress summary:
+* 06/10/2024 - Familiarization with data and begin to parse
+* 06/11/2024 - Continue to parse data and begin create visualizations for it
+* 06/12/2024 - Expand and refine visualizations and interpolate between missing data with multiple techniques depending on the data type (e.i. vi and temperature have very different trajectory paths, so the same interpolation cannot be used for both.
+Furthermore, some information can be filled from other IoT units at the site, and other online resources such as weather data)

 ## Notes:
-- Sprint wheat crop was planted on the 25th of April
+* Spring wheat crop was planted on the 25th of April
-- Vegetation index (vi) formula names: cigreen0, cigreen, evi2, gndvi0, gndvi, ndvi, rdvi, savi, sr
+* Vegetation index (vi) formula names: cigreen0, cigreen, evi2, gndvi0, gndvi, ndvi, rdvi, savi, sr
-- The vi used will only be the 'mean' value for each data point
+* The vi used will only be the 'mean' value for each data point
-- Labels in full data and ground truth data: variety_index <-> variety <-> ENTRY | replication_variety <-> BLOC
+* Labels in full data and ground truth data: variety_index <-> variety <-> ENTRY | replication_variety <-> BLOC
-- The soil temperature measurement used is the 8-inch average
+* The soil temperature measurement used is the 8-inch average
+* Winter varieties:
+1. Rosalyn
+2. Otto
+3. Puma
+4. Purl
+5. Jasper
+6. Inspire
+7. Piranha CL+
+8. Jameson
+* Spring varieties:
+1. Glee
+2. Kelse
+3. Alum
+4. Chet
+5. Louise
+6. Ryan
+7. Seahawk
+8. Whit
+9. Dayn
+10. Tekoa
+11. Net CL+
+12. Jedd

 ### Missing Data Points Notes For Winter Wheat:
 (Dates with * marker are within 2 weeks of heading date)